mozilla/treeherder/docs/installation.md

 ### Starting a local Treeherder instance

+By default, data will be ingested from autoland and try using a shared pulse account.
+However, if you want to use your own pulse account or change the repositories being ingested, you need to export those env variables in the shell first or inline with the command below.
+See [Pulse Ingestion Configuration](pulseload.md#pulse-ingestion-configuration) for more details.

 - Open a shell, cd into the root of the Treeherder repository, and type:

   ```bash